Eco-socialism: Prefiguration

 Kovel believes in building prefigurations around forms of production based on use values, which will provide a practical vision of a post-capitalist, post-statist system.
 Such projects include Indymedia ("a democratic rendering of the use-values of new technologies such as the Internet, and a continual involvement in wider struggle"), open-source software, Wikipedia, public libraries and many other initiatives, especially those developed within the anti-globalization movement.
 These strategies, in Wall's words, "go beyond the market and the state" by rejecting the supposed dichotomy between private enterprise and state-owned production, while also rejecting any combination of the two through a mixed economy.
 He states that these present forms of "amphibious politics", which are "half in the dirty water of the present but seeking to move on to a new, unexplored territory".
+Löwy also highlights acting with a post-statist view saying that eco-socialists should take inspiration from Marx's commentary on the Paris Commune.

 Wall suggests that open-source software, for example, opens up "a new form of commons regime in cyberspace", which he praises as production "for the pleasure of invention" that gives "access to resources without exchange".
 He believes that open source has "bypassed" both the market and the state, and could provide "developing countries with free access to vital computer software".
 Furthermore, he suggests that an "open source economy" means that "the barrier between user and provider is eroded", allowing for "cooperative creativity".
 He links this to Marxism and the notion of usufruct, asserting that "Marx would have been a Firefox user".